 Black-owned newspapers have shaped conversations on current events, arts and culture for nearly two centuries.
 What impact do these newspapers continue to have on the African-American community and beyond?
 Part 2 of a discussion with Dr. Benjamin Chavis, Jr., President & CEO of the National Newspaper Publishers Association.
+Click here for part 1 of The Black Press.

 See a partial transcript of the interview below: